-This article describes steps one can take to install and use Yarn on Ubuntu Linux.
+This article describes the steps to install and use Yarn on Ubuntu Linux.

-It caches every package it downloads so it never needs to download it again.
+It caches every package it downloads, so it never needs to again.

-When you’re done, you’ll be able to easily manage npm packages via the Yarn APT package repository, since Yarn guarantees that an install that worked on one system will work the same way on any other system, it’s a great way to manage npm packages.
+When you’re done, you can manage npm packages via the Yarn APT package repository easily; since Yarn guarantees that an install that worked on one system will work the same way on any other system, it’s a great way to manage npm packages.

 For more about Yarn, please visit its homepage.